 Projecting a professional image can help you provide your clients with a consistent, positive experience.
 For more tips on creating a consistent client experience, read our post, “Consumer Touchpoints.”

 Posted by Brokers International on October 16, 2013 in Social Media , financial professional tips for online, how to be professional online, how to project a professional image online, presenting a professional image online, projecting a professional image online, social media for financial professionals, social media for the financial industry, tips for a professional online image

-- Profiling clients in the Maintenance Stage of retirement
+- Market your services to clients in the Maintenance Stage of retirement

-- Supporting your clients during the Transition Stage of retirement
+- Key concerns during the final stage of retirement

 - June 2015